Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Theoretical Result

-By weak duality, the formulation \eqref{eqn:dual-swapped} is an upper bound on the primal objective.
 We note that the Unbalanced Sinkhorn Divergence $S_{\epsilon, \tau}(\cdot, \widehat{\mathbb{P}}_{\boldsymbol{\theta}})$ is a convex functional with respect to the input measure.
 Consequently, the standard Minimax Theorem (which requires a concave-convex structure) does not guarantee strict equality for this swap of the infimum and supremum.
 However, establishing \eqref{eqn:dual-swapped} as an upper bound is sufficient for our distributionally robust framework.
 From theoretical perspective, minimizing this dual objective guarantees that we minimize a conservative surrogate of the worst-case risk.
 Specifically, if the model is robust against this dual upper bound, it is by definition robust against the primal worst-case scenario.
-From practical implementation perspective, the transport budget $\rho$ and the Lagrange multiplier $\gamma$ are tuned by cross-validation on a certain selection criteria, e.g., mean square error on validation data, which resulted in optimized performance based on our dual formulation.

 We now proceed to simplify the inner maximization of this upper bound.
 Although the outer duality gap exists, we show next that the inner search for the worst-case measure is exact.

+\eqref{eqn:dual-swapped}.
 Note that in the inner maximization, the first marginal of $\pi$ is fixed to the discrete empirical distribution $\widehat{\mathbb{P}}_N = \frac{1}{N}\sum \delta_{\overline{\boldsymbol{X}}^{(i)}}$.
 Therefore, by the disintegration formula, any feasible coupling $\pi$ can be uniquely decomposed into a mixture of $N$ conditional distributions.
 That is, for any feasible $\pi$ in \eqref{eqn:dual-swapped}, we have

 where $\pi^{(i)}(\boldsymbol{Z})$ denotes the conditional distribution of the adversary given sample $\overline{\boldsymbol{X}}^{(i)}$.
 Then, we have:

 Consequently, the expected ground cost over the coupling $\pi$ in \eqref{eqn:dual-swapped} can be simplified to an expectation conditional on the samples.
 That is,